A company’s most expensive asset is its employees.

 Unfortunately, this isn’t always the case.
 As a society, we suffer from a problem.
 A productivity problem.

 Everywhere we turn, there’s a distraction waiting to be entertained.
-The latest social media site, a viral video, a coworker who doesn’t know when to walk away – we’ve all been there.
+The latest social media site, a viral video, an article on reptoids, a guerrilla marketing street campaign, a coworker who doesn’t know when to walk away – we’ve all been there.
 These distractions (plus many, many more) are slowing us down and taking minutes – sometimes hours – from our day.

 If any of this sounds even vaguely familiar, then this guide is for you.